About

 I create portraiture art to show that Your Skin Does Not Define You (YSDNDY).

 In our society, skin colour holds so much weight, despite it being nothing more than an evolutionary trait.
 In the absence of skin colour, you cannot always tell the origins of a person.
 These artworks remind us that race is a fluid social construct, with no consistent traits across ethnicities.
-My portraits use a range of colours beyond natural skin tones to challenge the idea that beauty or race is limited to skin colour.
+My portraits use a range of colours beyond natural skin tones to challenge the idea that beauty or identity is limited to skin colour.

 I hope to provide the opportunity to create a different dialogue, open minds and change perspectives.